eeshan-srivastava/moviexrn/README.md

-A sample spp in React Native around Movies.
+A sample app in React Native around Movies.